This post compares the price differences of the three major spray-on bedliners: Reflex, Rhino, and Linex Cost.

 Here is a quick list of questions you want to ask when considering the quality:

-Back to the subject of the spray on bedliner cost.
+Let’s get back to the subject of the spray-on bedliner cost comparison.

-I will say that generally speaking, all three companies are within $50-75 of each other.
-So it really comes down to the quality of the product and the confidence you have in the dealer (what type of work they’re producing).
+Generally speaking, all three companies are within $50-75 of each other.
+So it comes down to the quality of the product and the confidence you have in with the dealer.

-It’s usually impossible to find the pricing for a sprayon bedliner unless you call the dealer.
+It’s usually impossible to find a spray-on bedliner cost comparison unless you call the dealer.

-But I’m going to go against the grain and give you the cost of the Reflex brand liners from my facility.
+But I’m going to go against the grain and give you the Reflex brand liners’ cost from my facility.
 Please keep in mind that I don’t ask for extra for over rail, under rail, etc. – I have a flat price policy.
-This will narrow down the three most popular truck beds that we service:
+That will narrow down the three most popular truck beds that we service:

 We use the highest grade urethane products and colors available to give you the best color and UV resistance.
 The only maintenance is to wash it with soap and water once in a while to keep it clean.
 The other brands usually offer a yearly UV protection coating – but who wants to go through that trouble?

-A: The short answer is yes, Reflex is UV stable, but the one question does not address the true concern regarding the retention of the original appearance.
+A: The short answer is yes, Reflex is UV stable.
+But the one question does not address the real concern regarding the retention of the original appearance.
 Many truck bedliner groups claim UV stability and yet look terrible less than one year later.
 UV stability only means that the material won’t fail due to exposure to sunlight.
 It’s really something that needs better interpretation.
-Color stability and resistance to premature oxidation of the surface are the two most important issues from the standpoint of how a truck bed liner looks two years down the road.
+Color stability and resistance to the surface’s premature oxidation are the two most essential issues from the standpoint of how a truck bed liner looks two years down the road.
 Our Polyurea Hybrid Chemistry is formulated from a group of polyols and isos that perform as well as cured urethane material exposed to intense direct sunlight.

-Our primary concern is that a Reflex truck bedliner looks as close to original condition on its second birthday.
-We know from years of trials that when we get that much longevity, the following years will also be satisfactory to the customer and repeat sales will follow.
+Our primary concern is that a Reflex truck bedliner looks close to the original condition in its second year after application.
+We know from years of trials that when we get that much longevity, the following years will also be satisfactory to the customer, and repeat sales will follow.
 We also use the best colorants, including automotive color toners that have a proven UV performance history.

-Our Polyurea Hybrid Chemistry is formulated to have the properties of a rubbery inline skate wheel instead of hard plastic.
-Reflex’s flexibility results in fantastic grip, and its surface will protect the cargo from sliding, scratching or marking.
+Our Polyurea Hybrid Chemistry is formulated to have a rubbery inline skate wheel instead of hard plastic.
+Reflex’s flexibility results in a fantastic grip, and its surface will protect the cargo from sliding, scratching, or marking.

 Another example of flexible material strength is the liner inside of concrete pumping hoses that utilize a very flexible rubber for the best possible resistance to severe abrasion.
 Reflex will outperform any other truck liner product in a sandblast chamber because it does not chip away from the jagged profile of the blasting sand.

-A: Reflex has a Shore A hardness of 85, Tensile strength of 2,000 psi. and elongation of 600%.
-It is difficult to use these numbers to make an accurate comparison between products, however, because all three numbers need to be considered together.
-Paper, for example, at the same thickness as a rubber band is a harder material and will have a higher tensile strength, yet it will cut easily compared to the rubber and tear rather than stretch.
-Similarly, concrete has a high tensile strength but doesn’t make for a good truck liner.
+A: Reflex has a Shore A hardness of 85, Tensile strength of 2,000 psi, and elongation of 600%.
+However, it is difficult to use these numbers to make an accurate comparison between products because all three numbers need to be considered together.
+Paper, for example, at the same thickness as a rubber band, is a harder material and will have a higher tensile strength, yet it will cut easily compared to the rubber and tear rather than stretch.
+Similarly, concrete has high tensile strength but doesn’t make for a good truck liner.
 The materials should be tested for suitability of purpose, apart from focusing on one particular specification.
-We could be misleading by focusing on elongation alone, but the real test of a material is in an extended field test where all elements come into play.
+We will mislead it if we focus just on elongation, but the real test of material is in an extended field test where all elements come into play.

-If you liked this post on spray on bedliner cost share with your friends on Twitter, Facebook, etc!
+If you liked this post on spray-on bedliner cost comparison, share it with your friends on Twitter, Facebook, etc!